-Despite these initial teething troubles, CFLs use 75% less energy and last 10 times longer than Edison’s bulb.
+Despite these initial teething troubles, CFLs use 20 to 33% less electricity and last 8 to 15 times longer than Edison’s bulb6.
 Plus, CFL tech has improved over the last few years, so those delays are no longer an issue.
-But a downside is the mercury they contain.
-This can cause environmental concerns when they break and are disposed of.

 Since light-emitting diodes (LEDs) hit the shelves, there’s been no looking back.
 Their superior technology, light quality, and energy saving credentials have put LEDs in the spotlight as the number one choice for bulbs.

-In fact, according to a 2016 Goldman Sachs report, “the rapid adoption of LEDs in lighting marks one of the fastest technology shifts in human history.”
+In fact, according to a 2016 Goldman Sachs report7, “the rapid adoption of LEDs in lighting marks one of the fastest technology shifts in human history”.

 Remember that fact about incandescent bulbs only converting 10% of their energy to light?
 Well, an LED converts more energy to light and emits very little heat.
 This means they need far less energy to produce the same amount of light as a traditional bulb.

-And you won’t have to worry about changing an LED too often.
-They can have a staggering 34 years lifespan, in comparison to an incandescent’s 1.4 years.
+You also won’t have to worry about changing an LED too often.
+They can have a staggering 34 years lifespan, in comparison to an incandescent bulb’s 1.4 years.